-There are many other exercises that you can do, but these are plenty to get started with.
+There are many other exercises that you can do, but the above are plenty to get started with.

 Now, we can’t tell you exactly how to design your workout program because we don’t know what equipment you have access to, but we can give you a principle to follow that will lead you to success with strength training.
 It’s called the FITT principle - Frequency, Intensity, Time, and Type of workout.
 When designing your program consider all of the points below.

 This relates to the amount of workout sessions you do each week.

 For beginners, you should be training for strength at least two days a week.
 Other workout days can focus on things like cardio.

 That said, if you are very driven to become stronger, you should train 5 days a week, with 3-4 strength training sessions and 1-2 cardio sessions.
 If you are focusing on the various types of strengths, you will be able to fit everything in with this kind of frequency.

 Intensity refers to the amount of weight used and the number of repetitions.